vbirgus/Collaborative-Air-Hockey-Robot/README.md

-# Collaborative Air Hockey Robot 🤖🏒
+# Collaborative ABB Robot as an opponent in the Air Hockey Game 🤖🏒

 **Master's Thesis Project**
 Faculty of Applied Informatics, Tomas Bata University in Zlín